South Manchester Muslims Walking Group

 Facemasks may be worn on the walk but this is currently not compulsory.

-We connect with each other via Whatsapp for each walk so that we can share photos together etc
+We connect with each other via Telegram for each walk so that we can share photos together etc

 Greater Manchester Moving Walking Programme Lead